Infinisoft-inc/AISDLC/apps/alex-ai-architect/README.md

 ```

 ### **Configuration**
-Sarah works best when connected to your GitHub projects.
-Simply add your Doppler token to the `.env` file, and she'll handle the rest!
+Alex works best when connected to your GitHub projects.
+Simply add your Doppler token to the `.env` file, and he'll handle the rest!

-### **Working with Sarah**
+### **Working with Alex**
-Sarah operates through simple, conversational interactions.
-Just tell her what you need, and she'll guide you through the process step by step.
+Alex operates through technical conversations.
+Share your requirements and constraints, and he'll guide you through creating a robust system architecture.

 ---

-## 🎉 Why Teams Love Working with Sarah
+## 🎉 Why Teams Love Working with Alex

-*"Sarah doesn't just create documents - she creates clarity.
-She takes our messy ideas and turns them into professional, actionable plans."* - Development Team Lead
+*"Alex doesn't just create diagrams - he creates understanding.
+He takes our complex requirements and turns them into clear, implementable architectures."* - Development Team Lead

-*"Having Sarah manage our project workflow has been a game-changer.
-She keeps everyone informed and ensures nothing falls through the cracks."* - Project Manager
+*"Having Alex design our system architecture has been transformative.
+Our code is more maintainable and our systems scale beautifully."* - Senior Developer

-*"Sarah's business cases are so well-researched and compelling.
-We've had a 100% approval rate since she joined our team."* - Business Stakeholder
+*"Alex's technical specifications are so detailed and well-thought-out.
+Our development velocity has increased significantly since he joined."* - Engineering Manager

 ---

-## 🚀 Ready to Meet Sarah?
+## 🚀 Ready to Meet Alex?

-Sarah is excited to work with you and help make your next project a tremendous success.
-She's standing by, ready to dive into your business challenges and create solutions that drive real results.
+Alex is excited to work with you and help architect your next system for success.
+He's standing by, ready to dive into your technical challenges and create architectures that scale.

-**Let's build something amazing together!** ✨
+**Let's build something robust together!** ✨

 ---

-*Sarah is part of the AI-SDLC ecosystem, bringing human-centered AI assistance to business analysis and project management.*
+*Alex is part of the AI-SDLC ecosystem, bringing technical excellence to system architecture and design.*